NickvisionApps/libnick/docs/notifications.md

     - Accepts: The `ShellNotificationSentEventArgs` containing the information to show, e, and the `HWND` handle for the main application window, hwnd.
 The hwnd parameter is only used once on the initial creation of the static `NotifyIcon` and then is ignored on future calls.
     - Note: This function is only available on the Windows platform.
 It uses `Nickvision::Notifications::NotifyIcon`.
     - Note: This function supports the action "open" with action param being a path of a file or folder to open.
-    - Throws: std::logic_error if Aura::init() was not called yet
 - ```cpp
   void send(const ShellNotificationSentEventArgs& e, const std::string& openText)
   ```
     - Accepts: The `ShellNotificationSentEventArgs` containing the information to show, e, and the localized text of "Open", openText.
     - Note: This function is only available on the Linux platform.
     - Note: This function supports the action "open" with action param being a path of a file or folder to open.
 The app must define an "app.open" action to handle this event.
-    - Throws: std::logic_error if Aura::init() was not called yet

 ## ShellNotificationSentEventArgs
 Description: Event args for when a shell notification is sent.